-Overall, Royal Canin Ultra Light Loaf In Sauce is a below average cat food, earning 5 out of a possible 10 paws based on its nutritional analysis and ingredient list.
+Overall, Royal Canin Ultra Light Loaf In Sauce is a significantly below average cat food, earning 4 out of a possible 10 paws based on its nutritional analysis and ingredient list.

 When evaluating a cat food, the first five ingredients can tell you a lot about the quality of a product as they make up the bulk of the product.
 Ideally, you're looking for quality protein sources with a minimum of cheap starches, fillers or by-products.
 Continuing down the ingredient list, look for ingredients that resemble real food with a minimal number of unpronounceable chemicals - the same as you would for human food.

 Royal Canin Ultra Light Loaf In Sauce includes the following:

 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.Although not the first product listed (which is the most plentiful), Royal Canin Ultra Light Loaf In Sauce does contain with its top ingredients pork liver and chicken liver which are considered quality protein sources.
 However, this product also lists pork by-products and chicken by-products within its top ingredients.
 By-products are typically considered inferior, lesser quality ingredients.

 Please also be aware that this product contains guar gum and carrageenan, which are additives that some experts claim may be possible contributors to certain medical conditions in cats.

 Allergen alert: This product contains wheat gluten which may be problematic for cats who suffer from wheat gluten food allergies.

 Compared to the other 2977 cat foods in our database, Royal Canin Ultra Light Loaf In Sauce has: